 If you think its too much work and you’d rather do social, consider this: Only 2% of your Facebook fans will see your post in their newsfeed, while 90% of emails will be delivered to the intended recipient’s inbox.

 Do you know the recommended products you see when on a fashion product page?
 Now, these product recommendations can be emailed as well.

 But don’t send the same selection of dresses to everyone.
-Personalized emails deliver 6x higher transaction rates compared to bulk email newsletters.
-Shopify and BigCommerce email marketing apps make it easy to track your customer’s past purchase history, browsing behaviour, and email clicks to power hyper-personalized product recommendations straight into your customers’ inboxes.
+Personalised emails deliver 6x higher transaction rates compared to bulk email newsletters.
+Shopify and Magento email marketing apps make it easy to track your customer’s past purchase history, browsing behaviour, and email clicks to power hyper-personalized product recommendations straight into your customers’ inboxes.

 It might sound creepy but your customers want you to do this.
 73 per cent of consumers prefer to do business with online retailers who use personal information to make their shopping experience more relevant.
 If I’m consistently shopping for shoes on your site, I don’t want an email filled with hats.

 Send your personalized product emails every week or two to keep your subscribers engaged and one click away from their next purchase.
 You only have to set up and design them once, giving you time to plan and perfect your promotional email campaigns.

 5. Abandoned Cart Emails